jimmyliu1326/SamnSero_Nextflow/README.md

 # SamnSero (Nextflow)

 The nextflow pipeline processes raw Nanopore sequencing reads for *Salmonella enterica*.
 Different modules can be optionally invoked to perform genome annotation and quality control checks.
-Optionally, interactive reports can be generated in HTML format to view genome assembly/raw read quality metrics and genome annotations.
+Optionally, interactive reports can be generated in HTML format to view data quality metrics and genome annotations.

 ## Installation